mrtztg/k8s-notes/README.md

 ![etcd config in manual setup](assets/images/06_ectd_manual_service.png)

+- To find out whether the ETCD of a node is Stacked (inside the node itself) or an external ETCD, check with 2 methods:
+  - Check, `etcd` Pod exist in Pods list alongside other kube Pods.
+If exists, ETCD is most likely Stacked If exists, ETCD is most likely Stacked
+  - Run `k describe -n kube-system pod kube-api-server...` and look at `--etcd-servers`.
+If the IP was local IP (127.0.0.1:xxxx), then it's Stacked ETCD.

 ### Kube-apiserver

 - `kube-apiserver` is primary management service in k8s.
 It sits in the centre of all tasks and changes made on k8s cluster.
 Actually, `kubectl` command reaches to `kube-apiserver` .
 It’s the only service that deal with `etcd`.